Chelsea members hold up the 2025 FIFA Club World Cup trophy - Photo: REUTERS

 The more you invest, the more skeptical you become.

-But one thing is certain: billionaire Todd Boehly has kept his word when it comes to investing in Chelsea.
+But one thing is certain: billionaire Todd Boehly has kept his word about investing in Chelsea.
 In the transfer market alone, the American billionaire has been surprisingly generous.
-In his first year in charge, Boehly spent €630 million (£550 million) on Chelsea players.
+In his first year in charge, Boehly spent 630 million euros (550 million pounds) on Chelsea players.

 It was also the time when Chelsea fans had to question the generosity of billionaire Boehly.
-Many were skeptical about the real motive behind the takeover of the team by his investment group.
+Many people were skeptical about the real motive behind the takeover of the team by his investment group.

 Coach Enzo Maresca (left) is better than Luis Enrique (PSG) - Photo: REUTERS